 - Your periods last longer than seven days

 Your doctor can look into the possible causes and suggest treatments that may help you to have more regular periods.
-If you do have polycystic ovary syndrome (PCOS), your doctor may advise you to change your AEDs.
+If you do have PCOS, your doctor may advise you to change your epilepsy medicine.
 Or they may suggest you take the combined oral contraceptive pill, which may help to protect against PCOS.

 It’s not unusual to worry that your epilepsy might affect your sexual relationships.
 But sex is not a problem for many people with epilepsy.

 Seizures during sex